ZimengXiong/pagedown/README.md

-# beautiful & native markdown pdf rendering
+# markdown pdf renderer that actually looks good

 A native Markdown-to-PDF renderer in Rust that DOES NOT render HTML and then print it.
 It parses Markdown into a small document IR, lays the document out directly, and paints PDF primitives.